SSAgov/uef-usability-findings/uef-findings-round10.md

 Small Breakpoint

 - Adding a Record:
   - There were no issues with adding a record to the table.
   - Two participants thought that the plus icon would provide an ‘add’ or ‘edit’ functionality.
 - Expanding a Record:
   - Four participants attempted to open the record by selecting the entire row but when they noticed it didn’t do anything, they used the plus icon.
   - One participant attempted to expand the record by swiping across it.
   - One participant expected the row to highlight when they expanded the record.
 - Deleting a Record:
   - There were no major issues with deleting a record.
   - One participant suggested only showing the action buttons after making a selection.
-      - Adding a Record:
-      - There were no issues with adding a record to the table.
-      - Four participants thought that the plus icon would provide an ‘add’ or ‘edit’ functionality.
-        - Expanding a Record:
-        - One participant attempted to open the record by selecting the entire row but when they noticed it didn’t do anything, they used the plus icon.
-        - One participant attempted to expand the record by swiping across it.
-        - One participant attempted to expand the record by doing a long press.
-          - Deleting a Record:
-          - There were no major issues with deleting a record.

 ![Multi-Row Action Table](./screenshots/round-10/03-multi-row-action-table-mobile.png)